livepwner/python-multiple-images-transfer-using-sockets/README.md

 ```
 python client.py 3
 ```
-Here, argument denotes the number of files to send
+Here, argument denotes the number of images to send